 Documenting your Committee Letter within Centralized Application Services

-Centralized application services expect applicants to properly identify the source of their institutional letter of evaluation.
+Centralized application services expect applicants to properly identify the source of their institutional Committee Letter.
 Please follow the directions below to ensure the accuracy of this letter entry:

 - Select "Committee Letter" as your Letter Type

 - Select "Electronic Evaluation" for any centralized application that requests this information